sylvainroussy/NeoBlogs/README.md

 ![Fig2.
 Linked elements](./blog2_2.png "Fig2.
 Linked elements")

-Here we use an iterator (the first `FOREACH` clause) to browse the collection of elements and to create a relationship between the previous node and the next node.
-If you need more explanation about this query, you can find a very interesting post from Mark Needham here: [Neo4j: Cypher – Creating relationships between a collection of nodes](http://www.markhneedham.com/blog/2014/04/19/neo4j-cypher-creating-relationships-between-a-collection-of-nodes-invalid-input/ "Neo4j: Cypher – Creating relationships between a collection of nodes")
+Here we use a loop (the first `FOREACH` clause) to browse the collection of elements and to create a relationship between the previous node and the next node.
+If you need more explanations about this query, you can find a very interesting post from _Mark Needham_ here: [Neo4j: Cypher – Creating relationships between a collection of nodes](http://www.markhneedham.com/blog/2014/04/19/neo4j-cypher-creating-relationships-between-a-collection-of-nodes-invalid-input/ "Neo4j: Cypher – Creating relationships between a collection of nodes")

 The next step consists in placing a pointer at the initial position meaning on the header element of this list (the element without `:NEXT` incoming relationship):